Invariants of almost complex and almost K\"ahler manifolds: Introduction

-Very recently, the first author and W. Zhang \cite{HZ} gave a negative answer to this question.
+Very recently, the first author and W. Zhang \cite{HZ} proved that $h^{0,1}_\delbar$ can vary with different choices of the almost Hermitian metric on the Kodaira-Thurston manifold.
 Therefore, $h^{p,q}_\delbar$ is not an almost complex invariant.
-More precisely, $h^{p,q}_\delbar$ is not even an almost K\"ahler invariant, meaning that it can assume different values for different choice of almost K\"ahler metrics (see \cite{HZ}).
-For other results concerning the study of $h^{p,q}_\delbar$ see \cite{HZ2, TT, Ho, PT5, zhang-parma, P, tardini-tomassini-dim6} and the references therein.
+More precisely, $h^{p,q}_\delbar$ is not even almost K\"ahler invariant, meaning that it can assume different values for different almost K\"ahler metrics \cite{HZ2}.
+For other results concerning the study of $h^{p,q}_\delbar$ see \cite{TT, Ho, PT5, zhang-parma, P, tardini-tomassini-dim6} and the references therein.
 See also \cite{cattaneo-tardini-tomassini, piovani-tardini, HP} for the study of the relation between the spaces of harmonic forms and the primitive decomposition on compact almost K\"ahler manifolds.

+In the present paper, given an almost complex manifold $(M,J)$, we are interested in studying almost complex invariants and objects which are almost K\"ahler (metric) invariant, i.e., objects which are independent of the choice of almost K\"ahler metrics on $(M,J)$.